Design of magnonic waveguides using surface anisotropy-induced Bragg mirrors

-Magnonics uses spin waves to process signals at gigahertz frequencies in nanometer-sized reconfigurable systems.
-These properties make magnonics attractive compared to other technologies used for wave-based computing\cite{Chumak_2022, Mahmoud_2020}, such as photonics or phononics, where reconfigurability or nanoscale integration require more efforts \cite{ Bogaerts_2020, Eggleton_2019,Sklan_2015, Taylor_2022}.
+Magnonics uses spin waves to process signals at gigahertz frequencies in nanoscale reconfigurable systems and is attractive compared to other wave-based computing technologies\cite{Wang_2021}, such as photonics or phononics, where nanoscale integration and reconfigurability are more challenging\cite{Li_2020,Wang_2024,Han_2024}.
+In magnonic systems\cite{Khitun_2004,Zheng_2022}, information is transmitted between functional blocks by waveguides, as in other wave-processing platforms.

-In devices consisting of multiple functional blocks, information must be efficiently transmitted between them.
-In wave-processing devices, including magnonic systems \cite{Khitun_2004}, this function is realized by waveguides.
-Magonic waveguides can be implemented in many different ways.
-Some conventional techniques are shared with other technology platforms, such as photonics \cite{Koala_2022}.
-Others, however, are typical of magnonic systems \cite{Zheng_2022}.

-Conventional magnonic waveguides are usually in the form of flat wires\cite{Kostylev_2007, Demidov_2008, Pirro_2011, Duerr_2012, Xing_2013} -- see Fig.~\ref{fgr:BM_intro}(a).
+Conventional magnonic waveguides are usually in the form of flat wires \cite{Kostylev_2007, Demidov_2008, Pirro_2011, Duerr_2012, Xing_2013} -- see Fig.~\ref{fgr:BM_intro}(a).
 However, their transmission properties are determined not only by geometry and material selection but also by the configuration of magnetization.
 In the absence of magnetocrystalline anisotropy and the lack of external magnetic fields, the shape anisotropy forces static magnetization to be oriented along the waveguide axis.
-In this configuration, the group velocity of the spin wave is significantly reduced\cite{Demidov_2008}.
-By applying the strong field, one can align the magnetization perpendicularly to the axis of the wire, which increases the group velocity, however, this simultaneity generates the wells of static demagnetization field near the edges of the waveguide and induces so-called edge mods\cite{Duerr_2012,Xing_2013}.
-The partial solution to this problem is to use a waveguide in the form of a chain of dipolarly coupled nanoelements with shape anisotropy orienting magnetization perpendicular to the axis of the waveguide without the necessity of application of external magnetic field\cite{Ding_2013}.
+In this configuration, the group velocity of the spin wave is significantly reduced \cite{Demidov_2008}.
+By applying the strong field, one can align the magnetization perpendicularly to the axis of the wire, which increases the group velocity; however, this simultaneity generates wells of static demagnetization field near the edges of the waveguide and induces so-called edge modes \cite{Duerr_2012,Xing_2013}.

-Another technique to create a waveguide is the spatial modification of the material composition\cite{Obry_2013}, which is also used to fabricate planar one-dimensional magnonic crystals\cite{Ding_2013, Centala_2019}.
-If the saturation magnetization $M_{\rm s}$ is lower in the waveguide region -- see Fig.~\ref{fgr:BM_intro}(b), then we can confine and guide the spin waves of frequencies lower than the ferromagnetic resonance (FMR) frequency of the layer in which the waveguide is embedded.
+Another technique to create a waveguide is the spatial modification of the material composition \cite{Obry_2013}, which is also used to fabricate planar one-dimensional magnonic crystals \cite{Ding_2013, Centala_2019}.
+If the saturation magnetization $M_{\rm s}$ is lower in the waveguide region -- see Fig.~\ref{fgr:BM_intro}(b), then we can confine and guide the spin waves of frequencies lower than the ferromagnetic resonance (FMR) frequency of the layer in which the waveguide is embedded can be confined.